Faiza-Mazhar/GameOfLife/readMe.txt

        	Given a game of life
        	When an empty position has exactly three neighbouring cells Then a cell is created in this position
+Assumption:
+    1. When game start, alive cells exist only on 1/3 centred output window.

 Pre-requisites:
     JDK 8 -> Use as is